 Great question!
 The answer depends on what you are going to use it for I think to a large extent.
 Bug Out Bags come in two main flavors or types.
 The first type is the bag that you plan to strap on and head out into the woods or use to hike to a remote location.
 This might be your retreat hidden away in the woods in a small town somewhere away from your home.
 This could also be for those who figure they are just going to hike deep into a national forest and live off the land until whatever crisis they are avoiding has passed.

 For most people, I think a Bug Out Bag is more along the lines of a pre-packed suitcase so they can get out of dodge quickly without having to stop and pack.
-These types of bug out bags are very useful for people who may live in wildfire, flooding or hurricane areas although I would hazard to guess that not many people in today’s society would be able to have a wildfire, flood or hurricane sneak up on them.
+These types of bug out bags are very useful for people who may live in a wildfire, flooding or hurricane areas although I would hazard to guess that not many people in today’s society would be able to have a wildfire, flood or hurricane sneak upon them.
 If you are completely unaware of what is going on around you then you most likely won’t have any bag packed and ready to go in the first place.
-For the rest of us, fires, hurricanes and floods are generally forecast and announced with more than ample time to prepare, pack and get out of the way.
+For the rest of us, fires, hurricanes, and floods are generally forecast and announced with more than ample time to prepare, pack and get out of the way.
 Are there circumstances where this is not the case?
 Of course, but we are talking in general terms here for the most average prepper scenario.

 How can my bag get me killed?